Skip to content

 A former music teacher at a Bronx middle school, Jesus Concepción, was sentenced to 30 years in prison for sexually abusing five female students over a period of several years.
 The sentencing marked the end of a long and painful battle for the survivors, each of whom endured years of abuse and manipulation during their most vulnerable stages of life.

-A Predator in a Classroom
+A Predator In A Classroom

 Jesus Concepción’s actions were the ultimate betrayal of trust.
 Prosecutors revealed that, between 2000 and 2007, Concepción abused his role as a teacher at KIPP Academy Middle School in the Bronx.
 This wasn’t merely an abuse of authority.
 It was a calculated, manipulative process in which Concepción lured young girls, ranging in age from 12 to 16, into relationships he disguised as romantic connections.
 He played on their vulnerabilities, exploiting their need for attention and affection.